Tool

 LangGraph source trail

 LangGraph is a framework and runtime for building stateful, long-running agent workflows with explicit orchestration control.
-It matters in this directory because it sits in the part of the market where builders care less about one-off demos and more about application structure, execution paths, recovery logic, and production-minded agent design.
+It matters in this directory because it pulls the conversation away from quick agent demos and toward application structure, recovery logic, and execution paths that have to stay coherent over time.

 Quick Facts